Juliatduffy/Climbing-Team-Website/README.md

 3. User-friendly Design: This website is designed so users will have an easy time navigating all of the information on the site.
 Many of the pages include download links to important file.
 The home page is inviting, and aimed to direct users to the most important information on the site as soon as they load the page.
 4. Error-handling: This code includes 'noscript' tags and try/catches to handle errors gracefully.
 5. Code Maintainability:  This website will hopefully be used for years to come, so I was diligent about writing clean code and including inline comments in the more complicated sections of code.
+6. Email-list: Users can enter their email on the 'contact' page into an embedded form to join the team newsletter.

 **Sources**
 1. Fully responsive website tutorial: https://youtu.be/FazgJVnrVuI?si=PPeIccPg9HAzWN1c